Squeezing light to get nonclassical work in quantum engines: Extractable mechanical work

-with $\langle n(t)\rangle$ the average number of photons in state $\rho(t)$.
-An alternative definition has been recently proposed in the context of optomechanical machines, based on the expansion work driven by radiation pressure \cite{tejero:pre24}.
-In particular, allowing a mobile wall in an optomechanical systems to displace an infinitesimal length $\delta x$, the expansion work performed can be written as $\delta W= F \delta x$, where the force $F$ is exerted by the radiation pressure in the cavity.
+This definition of work, though widely used, has been challenged in several cases \cite{weimer08, seegebrecht:jsp2024, ahmadi:scirep2023, alipour:pra2022, bera:natcomm2017}.
+Moreover, a well-known significant limitation of $W_\text{Al}$ is its inability to account for internal-energy conversions within the system of interest.
+As a result, it does not always provide a precise prediction of the mechanical work that can be extracted from a given process \cite{weimer08}.
+To calculate the extractable work, an alternative definition has recently been proposed in the context of optomechanical machines, based on the expansion work driven by radiation pressure \cite{tejero:pre24}.
+In particular, allowing a mobile mirror in an optomechanical system to displace an infinitesimal length $\delta x$, the expansion work performed can be written as $\delta W= F \delta x$, where the force $F$ is exerted by the radiation pressure in the cavity.
 In this way, the average expansion work when a cavity of section ${\cal S}$ and length $L(t)$ changes volume from $V_0={\cal S} L(t_0)$ to $V_f={\cal S} L(t_f)$ is